 Restarting Ubuntu from the terminal is a fundamental task that every Linux user should master—whether you're managing a personal desktop or a remote server.
 With the various methods we've covered—from the simple reboot and shutdown commands to server-specific approaches and command line alternatives—you can now confidently reboot your Ubuntu system in any scenario.
 Whether you’re running Ubuntu 20.04, managing a Linux VPS, or trying to reset the terminal itself, using the terminal gives you full control and flexibility.

 Want reliable performance and fast reboots?
-Check out our Linux VPS Hosting plans designed for speed, security, and simplicity.
+Check out our Linux VPS plans designed for speed, security, and simplicity.